semmusavi/st_project/README.md

 * Ctrl + F5 will run the program
 * Ctrl + D Duplicate a line
 * Alt + Shift + .
 Select all intances of a word
-* Alt + select by mouse for vertical selection which you can code in multiple line at same time
+* Alt + select by mouse for vertical selection which you can code in multiple line at the same time

+## 10 DSL
+For this step (Domain Specific Language) there are two file the first one which is Interpreter was implemented to read and execute the second one which is DSL.
+The interpreter is responsible for executing actions in RecipeBook application.
+The actions of interpreter will execute Add, Search, Delete, Update and View all Recipe of the project.
+In DSL file every line represents an action in the Recipebook Application.
+Here is the link to the [Interpreter](https://github.com/semmusavi/st_project/blob/main/interpreter.py) Here is the link to the [DSL file](https://github.com/semmusavi/st_project/blob/main/recipe_book_data.dsl)